A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 West Point is on the Ohio River.
 Rosa works the marina — she had pulled a chewed femur up in her fishing net the morning before the household arrived.
 She had been waiting for someone to ask about it.
 Mae asks.
 Rosa joins.

-A subplot threads through West Point: the bridge marker on the East Bridge has a note pinned to it, in cult handwriting, demanding a toll to cross safely — three teeth, left at the marker.
-The players can pay or destroy the marker.
+The bridge marker on the East Bridge has a note pinned to it, in cult handwriting, demanding a toll: three teeth.
+The players can pay or destroy.
 Mae will not advise.
-Buck advises destroying.
-Dr. Marsh advises paying.
+Buck advises destroy.
+Marsh advises pay.
+Caldwell taps the note three times.
+The players cannot tell if he means three teeth, pay or three taps for refuse.
+They have to choose.

-Janet arrives.
-She has walked north from March Ridge to find them.
+Janet arrives from March Ridge.
 She did not bring much.
-She did not bring her husband — Doyle is still gone, will always be gone.
-We are counting the same numbers from different sides, Mae says, and Janet does not understand what she means until Buck does, and then everyone is quiet.
+She did not bring Doyle.
+Doyle is still gone, will always be gone.
+She brings a list of survivors with crosses through the names of those the cult took after she left.
+We are counting the same numbers from different sides, Mae says.

 + JOIN THE HOUSEHOLD Rosa · Janet Marina keeper · Grief carrier

-The cult has touched the power grid itself.
+The Riverside Power Plant’s sub-basement is one of the deepest doors south of Louisville.
 Maintaining lights in Knox County has been, for decades, an act of complicity — the grid was being fed by the same render the McCoy boilers fed.
-The cult’s logistics is upstream of human infrastructure.
 The cult’s logistics is the infrastructure.

 This act is where the household loses someone.